jojo157/FundCentreGame/README.md

 ### Surface

 The Fund Centre Game was designed to be consistent with New Ireland Assurance's Website.
-By replicating the main colour scheme and styling, the aim is to create an automatic recognition with New Ireland Assurance.
+By replicating the main colour scheme and styling, the aim is to create an automatic association with New Ireland Assurance's brand.

 #### Colour Scheme